 Exhibiting his paintings for the first time in Bangalore, a retrospective of four decades, 1958 to 1998, his works exude his philosophy and passion to live life to the fullest.
 Colours blend into each other softly creating new meanings and drawing the on looker into the artist’s soul .
 Kashmir Trees, Carnivorous Moon, Melody in Blue, Garden, Octave, the Cloud, Mandala Bhoomi, Mandala Morning Garden, Shakti, Gateways, City Scape.
 The enormity of his works ignites and engulfs the viewer ‘s emotions.
-A dynamic painter, he’s had a compulsive show each year for the past 40 years and traversed the romantic and the spiritual through the realistic to semi abstract to geometrical abstraction and neo-tantra phase.
+A dynamic painter, he’s had a compulsive show each year for the past 40 years and traversed the romantic and the spiritual through the realistic to semi abstract to geometrical abstraction.

 Living in the serenity of his home at Bharati artist colony, Delhi, the mandala of Prof..
 O P Sharma fuses a confluence of the teacher, artist, philosopher and music lover in him.
 Projecting a sustained fervor for art, Prof. Sharma visibly enjoys soaking in the colours of life’s demands his paintings.